-Information released by the Company, including but not limited to, the publication of quarterly, interim and annual reports, the publication and posting of notices, announcements and circulars will also be posted to the Stock Exchange's website at the same time.
+Information released by the Company, including but not limited to, the quarterly, interim and annual reports, notices, announcements and circulars will also be posted onto the Stock Exchange's website at the same time.

 CONSTITUTIONAL DOCUMENTS

 Pursuant to Rule 17.102 of the GEM Listing Rules, the Company has published its memorandum of association and the Articles on the respective websites of the Stock Exchange and the Company.
 Since the Listing, no amendments have been made to the constitutional documents of the Company.